What is Caustic Lye?

 Mostly all caustic soda is generated by the electrolysis of sodium chloride solution using one of three cell types: mercury, diaphragm and membrane cells.
 The electrolysis process produces 2.25 tonnes of 50% Caustic Lye with each tonne of chlorine.

-The primary raw material is common salt, usually in the form of underground deposits which are brought to the surface as a solution in a pumped high pressure water supply.
-The sodium chloride solution is often called brine.
+The primary salt raw material is common in underground deposits which are brought to surface as a solution in pumped high pressure water supply.

 Caustic Lye uses: